 RELATED: Neck Lift FAQs – Q&A about Neck Lift Surgery

-Jowls
+Saggy Jowls

-There are certain measures which people can take to delay the onset of jowls, including the regular application of sunscreen and maintaining a good daily skincare regime.
-Despite this, the need for a surgical procedure may still be required further down the line.
-A mini facelift can help to reduce and eight the lower part of the face and restore a natural inverted triangle shape which is often associated with youth.
+Certain measures can be taken to delay the onset of jowls, including regular sunscreen application and maintaining a good daily skincare regime.
+Despite this, a surgical procedure may still be required later on.
+A mini facelift can help reduce and eight the lower part of the face and restore a natural inverted triangle shape often associated with youth.

 Choosing a facelift at Centre for Surgery means you will have an expert surgeon to carry out your procedure.
 Our surgeons are skilled at delicately separating sagging soft tissue away from underlying bone, followed by surgical repositioning of tissue to a higher level which helps to tighten the skin and get rid of jowls.
 Despite the many non-surgical facelift treatments available, a facelift procedure is still the most effective treatment to tackle the signs of facial ageing.